ohheydom/baseball_stats/README.md

 # Baseball Stats

 Just an analysis of some data downloaded from Kaggle.
 The dataset is located [here](https://www.kaggle.com/kaggle/the-history-of-baseball).
+In order to run the ipython notebook without any modifications, you'll need to download the entire dataset into a folder entitled `baseball`.

 ## Usage